 One of the simplest and most basic financial skills that your teen needs is the ability to open up his own accounts.
-Whether your teen opens a checking account with a debit card or chooses to apply for a credit card, it’s important that he have the confidence necessary to go apply for the financial account that he wants.
-Explain to your child what information he’ll need to apply for an account, how he can get started, and how he can compare rates and fees at different institutions.
+Whether your teen opens a checking account with a debit card or chooses to apply for a credit card, it’s important that he has the confidence necessary to apply for the financial account that he wants.
+Explain to your child what information he’ll need for an application and how he can compare rates and fees at different institutions.
 If possible, open at least one account with your child before he leaves so that he knows how to get started.

-Whether your child lives in the dorms or in his own apartment, he’ll have bills to pay.
-It’s important that you demonstrate to your child how vital paying his debts on time actually is.
-Not only will paying his bills help your child develop his financial skills, but it will also help improve his credit score.
-Even if he pays a bill late one time, this could negatively impact his credit rating.
-Should your child wish to apply for a car loan or a mortgage at some point, he’ll want his credit rating to be decent.
+Whether your child lives in the dorms or an apartment, he’ll have bills to pay.
+It’s essential that you demonstrate to your child how vital paying his debts on time is.
+Not only will paying his bills help your child develop his financial skills, but it will also improve his credit score.
+Explain that even if he pays a bill late one time, this could negatively impact his credit rating.
+Should your teen wish to apply for a car loan or a mortgage at some point, he’ll want his credit rating to be decent.
 Before your child heads off to college, show him how you pay your bills at home.
 Do you use a checkbook?
 Do you pay your bills online?
 Do you have an automatic withdrawal system set up with your bank?
-Show your youngster what works for you and let him decide which method he likes best.
+Show your teen what works for you and let him decide which method he likes best.